SuhaanG/CardioContrast/README.md

 Language-guided echocardiographic segmentation.
 Two contributions over the LAVT baseline:
-  1. Multi-stage decoder cross-attention — language injected at every decoder refinement stage, not just the encoder.
+  1. Multi-stage decoder cross-attention - language injected at every decoder refinement stage, not just the encoder.
   2. Contrastive anatomical repulsion loss — penalizes similar decoder activations when different structure prompts are applied to the same image.

 Training on CAMUS (3 cardiac structures).
 Generalization test on EchoNet-Dynamic.
 Single-node dual-GPU: 2x RTX A4000 (24GB each).

-This README is written for Mohammed, who runs the experiments on the lab machine.
-Suhaan writes all the code and pushes updates.
-Mohammed pulls and runs at his convenience, interleaved with his own work.

 ---